rubenv/sql-migrate/README.md

     dialect: postgres
     datasource: dbname=myapp sslmode=disable
     dir: migrations/postgres
+    table: migrations
 ```

+The `table` setting is optional and will default to `gorp_migrations`.

 The environment that will be used can be specified with the `-env` flag (defaults to `development`).